César Guido Forcieri

 César Guido Forcieri is an Argentine lawyer, economist, politician, and businessman.
-He is currently the Executive Director for Argentina, Bolivia, Chile, Paraguay, Peru and Uruguay at The World Bank.
+He is currently the Executive Director for Argentina, Bolivia, Chile, Paraguay, Peru, and Uruguay at The World Bank.

-Forcieri has been described as the right-hand man of Amado Boudou, a leading member of the circle surrounding Argentinian President Cristina Fernández de Kirchner.
-Boudou ran ANSES, Argentina’s national social-security administration, in 2008-9, was the country’s Minister of the Economy in 2009-11, and became Vice President of Argentina in December 2011.
+Forcieri has been described as the right-hand man of Amado Boudou, a leading member of the circle surrounding Argentinian President Cristina Kirchner.
+Boudou ran ANSES, Argentina’s national social-security administration, from 2008-2009, the country’s Minister of the Economy from 2009-2011, and became Vice President of Argentina in December 2011.
 Both Boudou and Forcieri were investigated for corruption in early 2014 as part of the scandal known as “Boudougate.”

 Early life and education

 Forcieri attended Colegio De La Salle from 1985 to 1997 and earned a bachelor's degree.
 He attended Universidad Argentina de la Empresa from 2002 to 2006 and earned a degree in law.
 He attended Universidad del CEMA from 2007 to 2008 and earned a master's degree in Law and Finance.

-In 2013-14 he attended Georgetown University and received a Certificate in International Business Management.
+From 2013-2014 he attended Georgetown University and received a Certificate in International Business Management.